The museum is open from 9.30am to 3.30pm Monday to Friday and 9.30am to 12.30pm Saturday and Sunday. Closed Public Holidays.

 We realise that our ordinary opening hours do not suit everyone, especially organisations like schools or scout groups.
 Please contact us and we will endeavour to arrange a mutually suitable time.

-Please Note: Teachers visiting the museum to prepare for their schools visit will be admitted free of charge with prior notice.
+Please Note: Teachers and supporting adults visiting the museum to prepare for their schools visit will be admitted free of charge with prior notice.
 Prior notice also allows us to arrange a guide to be available for your visit.